← Back to HR Glossary

 Salary Threshold

-The minimum salary level for an employee to qualify as exempt from FLSA overtime — currently $1,128/week in 2026.
+The minimum weekly salary level required for an employee to qualify as exempt from FLSA overtime — currently $1,128/week ($58,656/year) federally as of 2025-2026, with several states (CA, NY, WA, ME, AK, CO) requiring higher state-level thresholds.

 Detailed Definition